Example:

 as you play… how many hear.

-pains, well worn levis,
+Hunger pains, well worn levis,

 another sidewalk balladeer.